O’Reilly Media Word Template Quickstart Guide

 Note

-Like we mentioned before, there are a lot of versions of Word out there.
+There are a lot of versions of Word out there!
 You might have to adapt the following, depending on where your templates folder is.

 Installing on a Windows Machine